ExcelliumSA/WebConfigurationAuditor/Architecture.md

 ### Reporting

-Use the collection of the `AnalysisData` object instances received to genertae a report in the wanted format.
+Use the collection of the `AnalysisData` object instances received to generate a report in the wanted format.

 # Transfer objects structure

-ID of the analysis rule is the CIS rule ID.
+> ID of the analysis rule is the CIS rule ID.

 ConfigData:
 - Type of web/application server.
-- A string with the configuration elements to analyse.
+- A string with the configuration elements to analyse (content of the config file).
-- Source file containing the configuration elements.
+- Source file name containing the configuration elements.

-ResultData:
+- List of validation rules to apply.

+AnalysisData:
 - Type of web/application server.
 - List of `IssueData` object instances.
-- Source file containing the configuration elements affected by the issues
+- Source file name containing the configuration elements affected by the issues.

 IssueData:
 - Details of issue (string).
 - ID of the rule.
-- Recommendations on how to fix the issue (config exemples).

 # Security note